Greenford Road re-use and recycling centre

 Some DIY and construction items such as paint, carpets and underlay, and appliances like washing machines, fridges and freezers, will continue to be free of charge for residents, as long as they have been sorted for recycling and have provided the appropriate ID.

-Please note: We do not accept any form of asbestos at this site.
-View advice on what to do with asbestos.
+We do not accept any form of asbestos at this site.
+Cement bonded asbestos is accepted at Abbey Road reuse and ecycling centre.
+For all other types, please seek an alternative method of appropriate disposal, view advice on what to do with asbestos.

 The weighbridge is a facility that weighs and records commercial and household waste before disposal.